Request a call back

 ‘financial or material abuse, including theft, fraud, exploitation, pressure in connection with wills, property or inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits’

 Studies which have been conducted have shown that financial abuse is the second most prevalent type of mistreatment after neglect.
+One worrying form of financial abuse is predatory marriage.

 Older people, particularly people with dementia, are among those at greatest risk of financial abuse.
 Indications are that 60–80 per cent of financial abuse against older people takes place in the home and 15–20 per cent in residential care (Help the Aged 2008).